EvoluzTampere/Fuzzy-String-Matching/README.md

 evaluation.
 # Third paragraph: keeping track: goals of the project vs the code

-# ABOUT
+# ABOUT (briefly describe of the .py for which purposes, description of the resources).
 This repository contains the code to collect .
 The tasks include:
-1. collect
+1. collect (one sentence)
-2. Language
+2. Language (explain each simple terms with very simple sentences)
 3. Identity
 4. Create
 5. Perform